Skip to main content

 • you smoke

-Talk to your dentist if you suspect you have dry socket.
-They can flush any debris out of the socket or cover it with a medicated dressing.
+Go back to your dentist if you think you have a dry socket.
+They can flush any debris out of the socket and cover it with a medicated dressing.
+They can tell you how to manage pain.

 Nerve injury

 Nerve injury is rare.
-This can cause pain, a tingling sensation and numbness in the tongue, lower lip, chin, teeth and gums.
+It can cause pain, a tingling sensation and numbness in the tongue, lower lip, chin, teeth and gums.

 In most cases, the damage is temporary, lasting for a few weeks or months.
-But, it can be permanent if the nerve has been severely damaged.
-A nerve injury can make things such as eating and drinking, difficult and painful.
+But it can be permanent if the nerve is severely damaged.
+A nerve injury can make things, such as eating and drinking, difficult and painful.

 Content supplied by the NHS and adapted for Ireland by the HSE